IsaacBradley/Einstein-Whatsap/README.md

 # Einstein-Whatsap
+The Einstein Whatsapp is in development stage.
+One of its most outstanding features is a chatbot, built on top of chatGPT, in python.
-Done in Python, Source code not available due to copyright reasons.
+- Source code not available due to copyright reasons.
 # Project Structure
 Components
 - Python Source code